-Baker Hughes announced the release of its 2020 Corporate Responsibility report that provides a view of their environmental, social, and governance performance.
+Baker Hughes announced the release of its 2021 Corporate Responsibility Report that provides a view of their environmental, social and governance performance.

-Baker Hughes purpose as an energy technology company is to take energy forward – making it safer, cleaner, and more efficient for people and the planet.
-The company supports the objectives of the Paris Climate Agreement, and it believes that the private sector has a crucial role to play in limiting the global temperature rise to 1.5-degrees Celsius.
-We are committed to reducing our greenhouse gas emissions, advancing the energy transition, and enabling the global shift to lower carbon industries, infrastructure, and value chains.
+As an energy technology company with a portfolio of low-carbon solutions across the energy value chain, Baker Hughes’ purpose is to take energy forward – making it safer, cleaner, and more efficient for people and the planet.
+The company continues to support the objectives of Paris Climate Agreement and is committed to reducing its greenhouse gas (GHG) emissions, advancing the energy transition, and enabling the global shift to lower carbon industries and infrastructure.

 About Baker Hughes:

-Baker Hughes (NYSE: BKR) is an energy technology company that provides solutions to energy and industrial customers worldwide.
-Built on a century of experience and with operations in over 120 countries, our innovative technologies and services are taking energy forward – making it safer, cleaner and more efficient for people and the planet.
+Baker Hughes (NASDAQ: BKR) is an energy technology company that provides solutions to energy and industrial customers worldwide.
+Built on a century of experience and conducting business in over 120 countries, our innovative technologies and services are taking energy forward – making it safer, cleaner, and more efficient for people and the planet.
 Visit us at bakerhughes.com.